DaVinciGraph/davinci-pic/readme.md

 By setting this attribute, you can ensure that the loading and failure templates are appropriately tailored even before the API response arrives.

+## is-pool

+The `is-pool` attribute acts ac `complex-token-type` for contracts.

+## top-token

+The `top-token` attribute determines which token in an LP (Liquidity provider) token pair appears on top of the other in the display.
+Accepted values are `zero` for Token0 and `one` for Token1.

+### Accepted Values:

+**zero:** Display Token0 on top.<br/>
+**one:** Display Token1 on top.<br/>

+## show-apps-for-type

+The `show-apps-for-type` attribute allows you to control the display of application context specifically for LP (Liquidity provider) and Wrapped tokens.
+You can choose to show the application context for only LP tokens, only Wrapped tokens, or for both types.
+By default, this attribute is set to "all".
+This attribute is applicable exclusively to tokens.

+### Accepted Values:

+**lp:** Show application context only for LP tokens.<br/>
+**wrapped:** Show application context only for Wrapped tokens.<br/>
+**all**: (default) show application context for both lp and wrapped tokens.<br/>

+## show-pair-apps

+The `show-pair-apps` attribute is designed to control how the context is displayed for LP (Liquidity provider) tokens.
+Given that an LP token is based on two other tokens, each potentially originating from different applications, this attribute offers flexibility in presentation.
+This is particularly useful for decentralized exchanges (DEXs) that may prefer to show the applications of the pair tokens instead of the LP token's application.
+This is especially beneficial in scenarios where both tokens in the pair point to the same original token (e.g., USDC - USDC[HTS]).

+> This attribute works only for token and contracts.

+### Accepted Values:

+**true:** show the pair tokens' applications as context.<br/>
+**false:** don't show the pair tokens' applications.<br/>
+**when_identical:** Show the pair tokens' applications only if both tokens point to the same original token.

 ## lp-tokens-position

 This attribute controls the positioning of the liquidity pair (LP) tokens' logos in the display.
 It accepts three values: